 - Co-Founded a 501(c)3 researching and promoting ways to use design to nudge people to be better to each other online.

-- Planned to house-sit for a fiend outside Portland, Maine for one month.
-Stayed for one year.
+- Left Brooklyn intending to house-sit for a fiend outside Portland, Maine for one month.
+House-sat for one year.

 - Called and texted voters to support Joe Biden and other Democratic campaigns.

 - Moved back home to Seattle.

 - Volunteered to help Seattle homeless population, primarily helping people living in RVs safely get rid of wastewater.

 - Took a job with an Impact-First Investor (like a regular investor, only investing for maximum poverty alleviation while preserving capital, instead of maximizing profit).

 - Served as Interim Director of a New York criminal justice nonprofit.

 - Helped a Brooklyn-Based Resistance group share information and make use of new digital tools.